Seidel-Michael/ts-serializer/README.md

 ### The NonSerialized decorator
 You can exclude a property from serialization and deserialization.
 If marked it will be ignored by the serializer.

+### The ComplexType decorator
+You can mark a property as complex for serialization and deserialization.
+If marked the property will be serialized itself.
+The given type hast to be serializable itself.

 ### Example
 ```ts
 import {Serializable, Mandatory, NonSerialized} from './serializable';